MillenniumFalcon1097/showexif/readme.md

    ```bash
    python showexif.py -nocache
    ```
-   This will remove all files in `tmp` dir after generating new JPEG images.
+   :warning:This will remove all files in `tmp` dir after generating new JPEG images.
 4. You can specify those params mentioned above at the same time.